-RVers' lament being upside down with their loans - RV Travel
+RVers lament being upside down with their loans - RV Travel

 Here’s why a wise person should never finance an RV for more than five or six years.
 And try to put at least a third down.
-If you can’t afford to buy on these terms, don’t buy: you can’t afford the RV!
+If you can’t afford to buy on these terms, don’t buy: You can’t afford the RV!
 And never buy with zero down.
 And be damn sure that you are not buying the RV at the sucker price of the day.
 If you can’t get at LEAST a third off the MSRP, go somewhere else.
 And even if you get a third off, don’t gloat that you got the best price.
 You probably could have done better (be patient).
 And if you’re really smart, buy a used RV that’s a few years old but in great shape.

 Camping World, as well as other dealers, are pushing loans of up to 20 years these days and many RV buyers are taking advantage.
 They’re financing cheap tent trailers that cost less than $10,000 for 12 years with 10 percent down!
 Imagine that!
 Motorhomes that sell for $50,000 and more are available — and there are plenty of takers — with terms 20 years or longer.
 Read my story about what this really means!